MicrosoftDocs/architecture-center/docs/example-scenario/ai/multiline-model-deployment-content.md

 ### Components
 - [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines) is used to create and run the CD pipeline.
 - [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning-service) is used for the end-to-end machine learning lifecycle.
-In the scenario represented in this architecture, it's used to train the models.
+In the part of the scenario represented in this architecture, it's used to train the models.
-- [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) provides massively scalable and secure object storage for cloud-native workloads, archives, data lakes, high-performance computing, and machine learning.
+- [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) provides massively scalable and secure object storage for machine learning.
 Here, it's used to store data from edge devices.
 - [Azure Container Registry](https://azure.microsoft.com/services/container-registry) is used to store the images that contain the machine learning models.

 ### Alternatives